What Are Spleen Injuries?

 Activity after a Spleen Injury

 Your child does not need to stay in bed but should walk and play quietly while they heal.
 Your child should not play rough with friends, family or pets.
-They may return to school in two to seven days but your child will be on strict activity restrictions for some time.
+They may return to school in two to seven days, but your child will be on strict activity restrictions for some time.
 Strict activity restrictions include no gym, running, activities with wheels, or any activity in which both feet leave the ground at the same time.
-They should not participate in any competitive / contact sports until the activity restriction time period is complete.
+They should not participate in any competitive/contact sports until the activity restriction time period is over.
 The length of activity restrictions will depend on the grade of the spleen injury.

 Returning to Daycare or School

 Your child may require some time off school to be at home to rest.
-Your trauma surgery provider will give you recommendations regarding going back to school.
+Your trauma surgery provider will give you recommendations about going back to school.
 If surgery was needed or your child has other injuries, they may be out of school longer.
-At school, your child should not be taking gym class until the activity restriction time period is complete.
+At school, your child should not be taking gym class until the activity restriction time period is over.

 When to Call Your Trauma Surgery Provider